AdobeDocs/workfront.en/help/quicksilver/documents/adding-documents-to-workfront/sf-only-link-quip-documents.md

 For information about adding new version of a document you have uploaded to Workfront from your file system, see [Add documents to Adobe Workfront from your file system](../../documents/adding-documents-to-workfront/add-documents-from-file-system.md#adding-new-versions-of-documents) in [Add documents to Adobe Workfront from your file system](../../documents/adding-documents-to-workfront/add-documents-from-file-system.md).

-## Download a linked Quip document to your hard drive
+## Download a linked Quip document to your hard drive {#download-a-linked-quip-document-to-your-hard-drive}

 From Workfront, you can download a Quip document already linked to Workfront to your hard drive.
 For instructions, see [Download Documents](../../documents/managing-documents/download-documents.md).